 Jean Gross CBE

 Jean Gross was formerly England’s Communication Champion for children and young people, responsible for promoting the importance of good language skills.
-Recently she chaired the ‘Bercow: Ten Years On’ independent review of services for children with speech, language and communication needs.
+She chaired the ‘Bercow: Ten Years On’ independent review of services for children with speech, language and communication needs.

-She has been a Visiting Fellow at both Bristol University and London University’s Institute of Education, and is currently an Associate Fellow at Warwick University.
+She has been a visiting fellow at both Bristol University and London University’s Institute of Education, and is currently an associate fellow at Warwick University.
 She is the author of numerous articles and bestselling books on children’s issues and has frequently acted in an advisory capacity to government on early years, communication and language, wellbeing and special educational needs policy.
 She recently co-authored the Early Intervention Foundation/Education Endowment Foundation guidance on improving social and emotional learning in primary schools.

-Currently she acts as an advisor to the Big Lottery’s multi-million pound ‘A Better Start’ programme.
-She was a founding trustee of the Early Intervention Foundation and is a trustee of ICAN, the children’s communication charity.
+Jean was a founding trustee of the Early Intervention Foundation and is a trustee of I CAN, the children’s communication charity.

 She was awarded a CBE in the 2011 New Year’s honours list, for services to education.